ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 sudo nano /etc/systemd/system/jupyter.service
 ```

-This simple service runs Jupyter Notebook with the previously generated configuration in the user home directory.
-It is edited as follows:
+This simple service runs Jupyter Notebook with the previously generated configuration in the user home directory, and is edited as follows:

 ```
 [Unit]